Noklle/bellboy-electron/README.md

 7. Place it inside the "timetables" folder inside the app directory, making sure it is named "my_timetable.ics".

 ## How to Run
-1. Type cmd in the address bar of the apps root directory.
+1. Repeat step 3 from the installation guide.
 2. Type "npm run start".
 The window will open after a few seconds.
 3. Click "load timetable".
 4. Check if the periods you see correspond to the correct week; if not, click "change week".